Hawaii Five-O Theme

 "Hawaii Five-O Theme" is an instrumental composed by Morton Stevens as the theme music for the CBS television series Hawaii Five-O, which aired from 1968 to 1980.
 It is considered by many to be one of the best television themes of all time.
 The Ventures recorded a popular cover version of the theme in 1968, which peaked in the top five of the singles charts in the United States and Canada, and became one of the band's biggest hits.

-An early copy of the pilot of the Hawaii Five-0 reboot series in 2010 initially used a synthesizer and guitar-based version of the theme, but it was later replaced by a shortened copy of the original theme.
+An early copy of the pilot of the Hawaii Five-O reboot series in 2010 initially used a synthesizer and guitar-based version of the theme, but it was later replaced by a shortened copy of the original theme.
 In 2015, Stevens' children filed a copyright infringement lawsuit against CBS over its use of the theme in the rebooted series.

 Alternate versions

 The Ventures' version

 The Ventures' cover of the song spent 14 weeks on the Billboard Hot 100 pop chart, peaking at no. 4 on May 10, 1969, and 11 weeks on the Billboard adult contemporary chart, rising to no. 8 on May 17.
 It was also the title track of their 1969 album Hawaii Five-O. In Canada, it peaked at no. 5 in the May 12, 1969, issue of RPM magazine.

 There is conflicting information about which parts were recorded by the band members.
 AFM union contracts show that members of The Wrecking Crew, a group of prominent session musicians in Los Angeles, participated in an initial recording session in April 1968.
 The general consensus from recollections of those at the session is that the Ventures were present alongside Wrecking Crew players and an orchestra during the initial session, with Ventures lead guitarist Nokie Edwards learning the lead part from Wrecking Crew guitarist Tommy Tedesco (who came in for further, unspecified work on the track in August 1968, while the band was touring in Japan).